yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 ### An Example with the County Data

 So far, we have mostly only been working with toy examples.
-Let's work now with a big data set, which will illuminate some of the considerations that data scientists must make in practice.
+Let's work now with a big data set, which illuminate some of the considerations that data scientists must make in practice.

-We will again use the Montana County data from this morning.
+We again use the Montana County data from this morning.
 You should be able to access it while working in the same project, even if you are working in a different R script.
 Try accessing it in your current script.